 Society and Innovation

-In order to generate relevant knowledge and know-how which can be applied to concrete challenges and, at the same time, increase competitiveness, in our view it is necessary to always keep in mind and build on the triad of education, research and business.
-When all three aspects of this knowledge triangle work together synergistically, ideas can lead to advancements relevant to the society and simultaneously increase competition; thus innovations are created.
-In this regard, the spectrum of technology-based products, processes and services is broadened by social innovations.
+In order to generate relevant knowledge and expertise that can be applied to specific challenges while also improving competitiveness, we believe that the triad of education, research and the private sector is necessary.
+When all three aspects of this knowledge triangle work together, ideas can lead to socially relevant developments that also boost competitiveness; innovation can happen.
+This results in social innovations being added to the spectrum of technology-based products, processes and services.

 The terms ‘maker movements’, ‘citizen science’ and ‘open innovation’ describe novel phenomena that can supplement the existing structures of the German innovation system and offer a source of unconventional solutions.
 Although the long-term role of these developments is not yet clear, they do depict the transformation that is happening, even within the innovation system itself.
 The markets and communities that are emerging have new rules and ways of operating – something they have in common with innovative start-ups, for example.